RedisLabs/redislabs-docs/content/modules/redisearch/release-notes/redisearch-1.4-release-notes.md

 Known Issue:

 - Memory leak when combining SORT and APPLY in FT.AGGREGATE.
 This issue is fixed on 1.4.10.
-It's recommended to skip directly to v1.4.10.
+It's recommended to skip directly to 1.4.10.

-## RediSearch v1.4.8 Release Notes
+## RediSearch 1.4.8

 Update urgency: Low

 Technical release, no changes nor fixes.

-## RediSearch v1.4.7 Release Notes
+## RediSearch 1.4.7

 Update urgency: Medium